mozillascience/fellows-class-2016/teon/journal.md

 ## Mar 15, 2017
 - Met with Tiago to discuss a potential workshop in Sao Paulo
 - Hanging out at Buzzfeed with their Open Lab peeps

+## Mar 18, 2017
+- Caught up on MFS-related emails

+## Mar 19, 2017
+- Applied to internship at OpenAI

+## Mar 21, 2017
+- Rejection from OpenAI
+- Workshop with Steffania at Derechos Digitales